nical/blog/content/posts/lyon-1-0.md

 // With lyon 0.17:

-// This worked. `transformed` is provided by the `PathBuilder` trait. let mut builder_1 = Path::builder()
+// This worked. `transformed` is provided by the `PathBuilder` trait. let mut builder = Path::builder()
     .transformed(&Rotation::radians(PI / 2.0));

 // This did not.
-The builder with attributes didn't implement `PathBuilder`. let mut builder_2 = Path::builder_with_attributes(3)
+The builder with attributes didn't implement `PathBuilder`. let mut builder = Path::builder_with_attributes(3)
     .transformed(&Rotation::radians(PI / 2.0));
 ```

-In `lyon 1.0` the `PathBuilder` trait takes custom attributes so that the generic adapters can take, forward or even modify them as needed.
+In `lyon 1.0` the [`PathBuilder` trait](https://docs.rs/lyon_path/1.0.0/lyon_path/builder/trait.PathBuilder.html) takes custom attributes so that the generic adapters can take, forward or even modify them as needed.
 Paths that don't accept custom attributes can still implement the `PathBuilder` trait and simply discard the attributes or assert that they are empty.

 To avoid the need to explicitly pass empty attributes (`&[]` or `NO_ATTRIBUTES`) everywhere when they aren't needed, there is a `NoAttributes<Builder>` adapter that exposes the `PathBuilder` methods without the attributes parameter.